Open-Strategy-Blueprints/Human-Empowerment-Abilities/README.md

 ---

-*Project last updated: March 2025*
+*Project last updated: December 2025*
 *Remember: Every individual cultivating their human abilities is building civilization's immune system for the AI age.*